mnallamalli97/commaAI2018/README.md

 1. I want to reduce the bias variance and prevent any overfitting by using a K-fold validation.
 2. I want to train the model using more frames because the model will be able to learn more from more optical flow frames
 3. I want to embedd this project solution into my ISEF winning project to track driver speed (rather than using GPS sensors).

+How to Run and test my solution:

+1.